Autism Therapy Consulting

 Difficulty and slowness in understanding themselves and others around them.
 Difficulty in processing and identifying emotions and how to regulate them.

 Intense interest in a limited number of things or following the same pattern of activities regularly.
 Problem paying attention.

 Learning delay and speech delay.

-If you see these signs in your child, feel free to reach out to Braintism’s Autism treatments India experts.
+If you see these signs in your child, feel free to reach out to Braintism’s Online Autism consultation India experts.